Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 * HDL designs in Vitis Model Composer are cycle-accurate.
 * The **Sample Period**, **Simulink system seriod**, and **FPGA clock period** parameters are used to set the HDL sample rate.
 * AI Engine designs in Vitis Model Composer are not cycle-accurate.
+* The **PLIO** block defines the bit width and clock rate of the AIE-PL interface.
+This information is only used in the generated code and cycle-approximate SystemC simulation; it has no bearing on the Simulink simulation.
 * The **AIE to HDL** to **HDL to AIE** blocks translate between HDL and AI Engine data types.
 * They also determine the Simulink sample rate of the AI Engine design, based on the HDL sample rate and the relationship between the HDL/AIE data types.